Visiting Cape Verde with kids – 13 things to know

 Cape Verde has been on my wishlist for a few years now – the islands off the coast of Senegal are still much further under the radar than the Canaries to the north but getting more and more popular with tourists.
 But how about Cape Verde with kids?

 And after a week on Sal, it certainly didn’t let us down.
-I have more posts on our hotel (Melia Dunas resort), on Sal itself and plenty of reasons to tempt you to follow in our foosteps (I hope!) – but to start off, if you’re thinking of visiting Cape Verde with kids, here are my top things to know.
+I have more posts on our hotel (Melia Dunas resort if you’re looking for Cape Verde luxury hotels), things to do on Sal with kids and plenty of reasons why you should consider family holidays to Cape Verde – but to start off, if you’re thinking of visiting Cape Verde with kids, here are my top things to know.

 1. They love kids